qorix-group/score/CONTRIBUTION.md

 ### Getting involved

 #### Setup Phase
 This phase is part of the eclipse Incubation Phase and shall establish all the processes needed for a safe development of functions.
 Only after this phase it will be possible to contribute code to the project.
-As the development in this project is driven by requirements, the processes and needed infrastructure incl. tooling will be established based on }[Non-functional Stakeholder_Requirements](https://eclipse-score.github.io/score/main/requirements/stakeholder/index.html).
+As the development in this project is driven by requirements, the processes and needed infrastructure incl. tooling will be established based on [Non-functional Stakeholder_Requirements](https://eclipse-score.github.io/score/main/requirements/stakeholder/index.html).
 During setup phase the contributions are Bug Fixes and Improvements (both on processes and infrastructure).

 #### Bug Fixes and Improvements
 Improvements are adding/changing processes and infrastructure, bug fixes can be also on development work products like code.